JacksonAllan/c_cpp_hash_tables_benchmark/README.md

 ## Building

-Using GCC, compile with `g++ -I. -std=c++20 -static -O3 -Wall -Wpedantic main.cpp -o build/out` from the master directory.
+Using GCC, compile with `g++ -I. -std=c++20 -static -O3 -DNDEBUG -Wall -Wpedantic main.cpp -o build/out` from the master directory.

 ## Running

 Close background processes, lock your CPU's frequency, and then run the executable.
 Under the out-of-the-box configuration, the benchmarks take approximately 45 minutes to complete on my AMD Ryzen 7 5800H with the CPU frequency locked at 90%.

-The resulting graphs are outputted to the `results` directory as a HMTL file named with a GMT timestamp.
+The resulting graphs are outputted to the ~`results` directory~ current working directory as a HMTL file named with a GMT timestamp.

 The graphs are interactive.
 Hover over a label to highlight the associated plot, and click the label to toggle the plot's visibility.
 The graphs automatically scale to the visible plots.